jevontrei/JoelvonTreifeldt_T2A2/README.md

 ## R8 - Explain how to use this application’s API endpoints.

-#### TALK ABOUT RESTful AND HOW I MOVED some ROUTES TO BE UNDER OTHER resources... like patients/x/treatments/ etc, while general treatment stuff is still under /treatments/... mention nested resources

-Each endpoint should be explained, including the following data for each endpoint:

-- HTTP verb
-- Path or route
-- Any required body or header data
-- Response / Expected response data
-- Authentication methods where applicable
-  - jwt_required()

-ALSO different authorisation levels:

-- Authorisation:
-  - authorise_as_admin
-  - authorise_as_log_viewer
-  - authorise_as_log_owner
-  - authorise_treatment_participant
-- Validation / sanitisation of input
-  - regex? no --> fields.Email() or whatever

-#### header data = auth / bearer token?

 <!-- CMP1001-1.4: IDENTIFY AND DESCRIBE the application’s API endpoints.

 4 to >2.99 pts P